jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

     (iii) any aviation related service; or
     (iv) any privileges exercisable under any aviation document.

-### 42C Levy orders to be confirmed
+### 42C Levy orders are confirmable instruments
 (1) Every Order in Council made under section 42A shall be laid before the House of Representatives not later than the 16th sitting day of the House of Representatives after the day on which it is made.
-(2) Every such Order in Council shall—
-  (a) where the order is made on or before 30 June in any year, expire on the close of 31 December of that year except so far as it is expressly validated or confirmed by Act of Parliament passed during that year; and
-  (b) where the order is made on or after 1 July in any year, expire on the close of 31 December in the following year except so far as it is expressly validated or confirmed by Act of Parliament passed before the end of that following year.
+(2) The explanatory note of every such Order in Council must indicate that— (a) it is a confirmable instrument under section 47B of the Legislation Act 2012; and (b) it is revoked at a time stated in the note, unless earlier confirmed by an Act of Parliament; and (c) the stated time is the applicable deadline under section 47C(1)﻿(a) or (b) of that Act.
-(3) Where an Order in Council made under section 42A expires by virtue of subsection (2), the following provisions shall apply:
+(3) Where an Order in Council made under section 42A is revoked by section 47C(1)﻿(a) or (b) of the Legislation Act 2012, the following provisions shall apply:
   (a) every levy imposed or increased or decreased by the order shall thereupon cease to be payable:
-  (b) the expiry of the order does not affect the liability of any person to pay any amount under the order, so long as the liability was incurred while the order was in force:
+  (b) the revocation of the order does not affect the liability of any person to pay any amount under the order, so long as the liability was incurred while the order was in force:
   (c) where a payment of a levy under the order has been made in error or in excess of the amount payable, then, except so far as any other provision is made by any other Act in respect thereof, the person in respect of whom the payment was made shall, upon application made to the Authority, be entitled to a refund of the amount paid in error or in excess of the amount payable.
-(4) Every application under subsection (3)(c) shall be in a form provided for the purpose by the Authority and shall contain such information as the Authority considers necessary to enable the refund to be made in accordance with this section.
+(4) Every application under subsection (3)﻿(c) shall be in a form provided for the purpose by the Authority and shall contain such information as the Authority considers necessary to enable the refund to be made in accordance with this section.
-(5) The repeal of any Act passed for the purpose of expressly validating or confirming any Orders in Council pursuant to subsection (2) shall not, unless there is any express provision to the contrary, affect the validity or confirmation of those orders.
+(5)

 ### 42D Other provisions relating to levies
 (1) Every levy imposed under section 42A shall be paid to the Authority to be applied by the Authority in performing its functions under this Act.